 A Working Man

-We were thrilled to welcome a major feature film production to our location house for what has become our most exciting booking to date.
+We were thrilled to welcome a major feature film production to The Old Lace Factory for what has become our most exciting booking to date.
 American Action thriller A Working Man, starring Jason Statham and directed by Suicide Squad and Fury director David Ayer, hired our South Wing as the set for the villain’s lair — and the transformation was nothing short of cinematic magic.

 Rather than overhaul the space, the set designers leaned into its existing character, adding period-appropriate props to enhance the already dramatic aesthetic.
 A wall was built in front of the kitchen to create a larger, more enclosed room for the scene.
 Set dressing additions included macabre oil paintings, opulent drapes, and a striking marble statue — all of which elevated the visual mood of the set.

-In addition to the South Wing, the production also made use of our private car park for exterior shots, and our North Studio was booked as a support space for the crew.
-The flexibility and variety our location offers made it a practical and creative asset for the team.
+In addition to the South Wing, the production also made use of The Old Lace Factory’s private car park for exterior shots, while our North Studio served as a support space for the crew.
+The flexibility and variety offered by our location house made it a practical and creative asset for the team, showcasing just how adaptable our location can be for film, TV, and commercial productions.

 The Set